albeerto-dev/Beerboy/README.md

 * Green Led x 1

 ### About
-Beerboy 2.0 is a brew controller developed by `Alberto M. Ramagini`.
+Beerboy 2.0 is a brewing controller developed by `Alberto M. Ramagini`.